Security

 • Device/node tokens (revoke + re-pair)

-• API keys in auth-profiles.json
+• API keys or OAuth tokens in auth_profiles.json

 3. Audit: